Thousands jam Philippine vaccination sites over false news

 More than 10.2 million Filipinos have been fully vaccinated and 12.2 million others have received their first coronavirus shots.
 About 70 million people are targeted to be immunized this year, said Carlito Galvez Jr., who oversees the program.

-The Philippines reported more than 8,100 confirmed COVID-19 infections Thursday, with 196 deaths, bringing the total number of cases nationwide to more than 1.6 million with 28,427 deaths in one of Southeast Asia’s worst outbreaks.
+The Philippines reported more than 10,600 confirmed COVID-19 infections Friday, the highest since April, with 247 deaths, bringing the total number of cases nationwide to more than 1.6 million with 28,673 deaths in one of Southeast Asia’s worst outbreaks.